bb-io/Lexeri/README.md

 ### Terminology management

-- **Term request created** - Triggered when a term request was created
+- **On term request created** - Triggered when a term request was created
-- **Term request finished** - Triggered when processing of a term request was finished and its drafts were published to the termbase
+- **On term request finished** - Triggered when processing of a term request was finished and its drafts were published to the termbase
-- **Import finished** - Triggered when processing of a import was finished and its drafts were published to the termbase
+- **On import finished** - Triggered when processing of a import was finished and its drafts were published to the termbase
-- **Term extraction finished** - Triggered when processing of a term extractions was finished and its term candidates were published to the termbase
+- **On term extraction finished** - Triggered when processing of a term extractions was finished and its term candidates were published to the termbase
-- **Task finished** - Triggered when processing of a terminology task was finished and its drafts were published to the termbase
+- **On task finished** - Triggered when processing of a terminology task was finished and its drafts were published to the termbase

 ### Terms
-- **Term created** - Triggered when a term was created or updated
+- **On term created** - Triggered when a term was created or updated

 ## Feedback